d2l-ai/d2l-en/chapter_appendix/math.md

 \end{bmatrix}.
 $$

-We use the symbol $\odot$ to indicate the multiplication by element of two matrices:
+We use the symbol $\odot$ to indicate the element-wise multiplication of two matrices:

 $$
 \boldsymbol{A} \odot \boldsymbol{B} =